“We should look for someone to eat and drink with before looking for something to eat and drink.” – Epicurus

 To finish off our meal we absolutely had to have the French Toast soaked overnight in cream and soy milk and dusted with kinako (roasted soybean flour).
 The end result is a lovely pillow of bread that cuts like a dream.
 Crunchy on the outside, soft but not soggy on the inside – it is brunch personified.

-Come to Daikaya for brunch if you want great Japanese food and a relaxing, unfussy atmosphere.
+Come brunch at Daikaya if you want great Japanese food and a relaxing, unfussy atmosphere.
 The staff are friendly, knowledgable, and willing to take a few moments to chat.
 It also won’t break the bank.
 With food, alcohol, and a generous tip, we only spent $54 each.
 For the quality of food and service, it doesn’t get much better than that.